spurtcms/courses/Readme.md

-# Courses Package
+# Learning Package

-With 'courses' package, experience an organized content creation process that allows effortless organization of content presentation on your website.
+With 'learning' package, experience an organized content creation process that allows effortless organization of content presentation on your website.
 Customize specific areas like the header, footer, or dedicated sections for different content types.
 This package will empower you to create a structured website in Golang, with layout tailored to diverse content presentations, ensuring seamless content management with distinct layouts and specialized sections for an enhanced user experience

 ## Features